penguincoco-portfolio/penguincoco.github.io/_posts/MyGames/2020-05-18-Autumn Of Terror.md

 ![Autumn of Terror WIP](/assets/artwork/MyGames/AutumnOfTerror/AutumnOfTerror_WIP1.jpg)

-_Although the game will be first-person, the player still has a character model._
+_Although the game will be first-person, the player still has a character model.
+This was just an early test scene deciding scale, but I'd already made a few models that are the final FBX assets, so here's a little peak of the art direction!_